-45. The claims of the Asserted Patents are directed to patent-eligible, non-abstract subject matter under 35 U.S.C. § 101.
+- 40. The claims of the Asserted Patents are directed to patent-eligible, non-abstract subject matter under 35 U.S.C. § 101.
 They are not directed to abstract ideas, and the claimed technology consists of ordered combinations of features and functions that, at the time of the invention, were not, alone or in combination, well-understood, routine, or conventional.
-Instead, one of skill in the art would recognize that the Asserted Patents are directed to technical and unconventional solution s to shortcomings of the prior art.

-- 46. One of skill in the art would recognize the specifications of the Asserted Patents disclose shortcomings in the prior art and further explain, in detail, the technical and unconventional way the claimed inventions resolve or overcome these shortcomings. - 47.
+Instead, one of skill in the art would recognize that the Asserted Patents are directed to technical and unconventional solution s to shortcomings of the prior art. - 41.
+One of skill in the art would recognize the specifications of the Asserted Patents disclose shortcomings in the prior art and further explain, in detail, the technical and unconventional way the claimed inventions resolve or overcome these shortcomings. - 42.
 For example, the '811 Patent explains that "private or special purpose networks may be located globally and may be developed and operated by different organizations."
 '811 Patent at 1:16-18.
 As part of the solution to this problem, the '811 Patent discloses an invention including a "multi-access manager (MAM)" that is coupled to remote source servers and endpoints that provides a "centralized management but decentralized execution of information distribution."
-Id. at 3:11-21. - 48.
-The '922 Patent explains that a disadvantage with conventional streaming technology is that "current streaming techniques use a point-to-point approach that does not scale well with increasing numbers of users."
+Id. at 3:11-21.

+- 43. The '922 Patent explains that a disadvantage with conventional streaming technology is that "current streaming techniques use a point-to-point approach that does not scale well with increasing numbers of users."
 '922 Patent at 1:46-48.
 The patent seeks to solve this problem, in part, by providing "an intelligent gateway at the edge of a group of users (such as an Intranet) through which requests for streaming data and the resulting data streams all pass."
-Id. at 5:6-9. - 49.
+Id. at 5:6-9. - 44.
 The '714 Patent notes that "[i]n view of the multitude of bandwidths present in complex client/server systems today and the large amounts of data necessary to produce compelling audio, video and imaging presentations, there is a pressing demand for scalable data representation of multimedia data, so that it can be delivered for on-line interactive playback in such a form that the transmission rate can accommodate the client bandwidth."
 '714 Patent at 2:30-37.
 The patent seeks to solve this problem, in party, by providing "a scalable representation, so that the data can be asynchronously transmitted to clients having different bandwidth connections, played on-line almost immediately after the transmission begins, interactively controlled, and also progressively upgraded as it is replayed."
-Id. at 18:57-62.
+Id. at 18:57-62. - 45.
+The '004 and '672 Patents explain that one problem with existing systems was that the number of different systems and media files available resulted in users being "constantly bombarded with different requirements" to receive and play those files.
+'004 Patent at 1:20-52.
+This problem was solved, in part, through the use of an "attribute inquiry system" that determines certain configuration information prior to providing the requested content.
+Id. at 13:28-63.